How will the rise of Artificial Intelligence (AI) impact news brands and the news media industry?

-What is AI?
+What is artificial intelligence (AI)?

-Artificial intelligences are capable of learning and intelligent thinking, the ability to understand past behaviours and apply them to future problems that need to be solved.
+Advanced artificial intelligences are capable of learning and intelligent thinking, the ability to understand past behaviours and apply them to future problems that need to be solved.
 It’s the meeting point of computing and psychology, mathematics and engineering.

 AI is already part of our everyday

-What does it mean for news media?
+What does AI mean for news media?

-Increasingly, the news mix that you receive online will be curated to your behaviour and traits, and the news you are seeing will differ from what your neighbour, or even your partner is seeing.
+Increasingly, the news mix that you receive online will be curated based on your behaviour and traits.
+The news items you are seeing will differ from what your neighbour, or even your partner is seeing.

 There will be benefits for journalists: companies like Forbes have begun experimenting with how its AI (“Bertie”) can help suggest article topics, sources and images to writers, and even put together simple drafts.